City of Everett Everett, MA

 Urban Heat Island Assessment

-BSC Group collaborated with the City of Everett to produce an Urban Heat Island Assessment for the Summary of Findings Report.
+BSC collaborated with the City of Everett to complete an Urban Heat Island Assessment for the City’s Summary of Findings Report.
+The project was supported by a $49,500 Municipal Vulnerability Preparedness (MVP) Program planning grant, which BSC helped the City secure.